OpenGATE/opengate/docs/source/user_guide_2_0_simulation.md

 You can choose vrml visualization with `ui.visu_type = "vrml"`.
 Opengate uses `pyvista` for the GUI, so you need to install it before with `pip install pyvista`.
 Alternatively, if you want to use an external VRML viewer, you can save a VRML file with `ui.visu_type = "vrml_file_only"`.
 In such case, the GUI is not open, and you do not need pyvista.
 In both cases, you need to set `ui.visu_filename = "geant4VisuFile.wrl"` to save the VRML file.

+If you want to personalized the pyvista GUI, you can set `ui.visu_type = "vrml_file_only"` and execute you own code in your python script.
+You can find an example in [test004_simple_visu_vrml.py](https://github.com/OpenGATE/opengate/blob/master/opengate/tests/src/test004_simple_visu_vrml.py#L69-L90)

 ##### GDML

 ![](figures/visu_gdml.png)